-The The Air-Conditioning, Heating and Refrigeration Institute (AHRI) recommends that any flood-damaged heating and cooling equipment be replaced, not repaired.
+The The Air-Conditioning, Heating and Refrigeration Institute (AHRI) recommends that any flood-damaged water heaters should be replaced, not repaired.

-From the AHRI website (www.ahrinet.org), as it pertains to water heaters:
+From the AHRI website, as it pertains to water heaters:

-Be sure that at time of the new water heaters installation, the Temperature and Pressure Relief Valve is new as well.
+- At the time of your new water heater’s installation, be sure that the Temperature and Pressure Relief Valve is new as well.
 Using a Temperature and Pressures Relief Valve that was subject to flood water is not advisable.

 - Prior to connecting the gas supply line to a gas fired water heater, ensure that the gas supply line does not have moisture/water or dirt/scale inside the gas line.
 Commonly this check is done at the lowest point in the gas distribution system prior to gas burning appliances.